FBCRR/kiosk/README.md

 # kiosk
-Files used on the kiosk system
+Files used on the kiosk system.